humdrum-tools/humdrum-documentation/guide/ch02/index.md

-A particularly important type of global comment is the [*reference record.*](guide.append1.html) Reference records are formal ways of encoding \"library-type\" information pertaining to a Humdrum document.
+A particularly important type of global comment is the [*reference record.*](guide.append1.html) Reference records are formal ways of encoding "library-type" information pertaining to a Humdrum document.
 Reference records provide standardized ways of encoding bibliographic information \-- suitable for computer-based access.